tanaymukherjee/STA-9890-Project/README.md

 Similar to ridge regression, a lambda value of zero spits out the basic OLS equation, however given a suitable lambda value lasso regression can drive some coefficients to zero.
 The larger the value of lambda the more features are shrunk to zero.
 This can eliminate some features entirely and give us a subset of predictors that helps mitigate multi-collinearity and model complexity.
 Predictors not shrunk towards zero signify that they are important and thus L1 regularization allows for feature selection (sparse selection).

 ### Ridge:
-Ridge regression uses L2 regularization which adds the following penalty term to the OLS equation.
+Ridge regression uses L2 regularization which adds the penalty term to the OLS equation.

 The L2 term is equal to the square of the magnitude of the coefficients.
 In this case if lambda(λ) is zero then the equation is the basic OLS but if it is greater than zero then we add a constraint to the coefficients.
 This constraint results in minimized coefficients (aka shrinkage) that trend towards zero the larger the value of lambda.
 Shrinking the coefficients leads to a lower variance and in turn a lower error value.
 Therefore, Ridge regression decreases the complexity of a model but does not reduce the number of variables, it rather just shrinks their effect.